-Gareth Doherty, an Associate Professor of Landscape Architecture at the Harvard University Graduate School of Design, is the Director of the GSD’s Master in Landscape Architecture program and the Critical Landscapes Design Lab.
+Gareth Doherty is an Associate Professor of Landscape Architecture at the Harvard University Graduate School of Design and is the Director of the Critical Landscapes Design Lab.
 Doherty’s research and teaching explore human-centered issues alongside environmental and aesthetic concerns through a the framework of landscape architecture.

 Doherty is currently doing fieldwork on landscape practices in an African context during his 2022–23 sabbatical.
 His forthcoming book, Landscape Fieldwork, explores the modes and potentials of an ethnographic approach to landscape architectural design and research and is under advanced contract with the University of Virginia Press.
 Doherty’s previous book, Paradoxes of Green: Landscapes of a City-State (University of California Press, 2017), shows how a landscape fieldwork process can allow new concepts for the study of landscape to emerge.
 Doherty spent a year walking through Bahrain, learning local language, talking with people, and recording his encounters with green, as color and as an environmental movement.
 The paradox at the heart of the book is that the manifestation of the color green in arid urban environments is often in direct conflict with the practice of green from an environmental point of view.